 But, why is that?

-Not only was the blog written for search engines, it did not have any perspective on airplanes from an expert.
+Not only was the blog written solely for search engines, it did not have any perspective on airplanes from just the right person; that’s right, an expert.

 For Google to look highly on content, expertise is a leading factor for users to trust what is on the page is factual.
-Expertise doesn’t necessarily mean you need to be a trained pilot with 20 years of experience — only that you are knowledgeable about the subject and are able to prove that expertise.
-Many times, proven expertise is through the expert being known for writing about that topic.
+Expertise doesn’t necessarily mean you need to be a trained pilot with 20 years of experience — only that you are knowledgeable about the subject and are able to prove that expertise; or that focused training in that subject, category, or topic.
+Many times, proven expertise is through the expert being known for writing about that topic because of the months, years, or decades of research and care surrounding the knowledge of a specific “thing”.

 What’s the deal with: Authority